 - failing to wash and properly dry the feet after being barefoot in locker rooms or pool areas

-A doctor will diagnose nummular eczema or ringworm by examining the skin and asking about the signs and symptoms.
-They may ask when the rash first appeared, what makes it better or worse, and if the individual has already tried any treatments.
+A doctor will diagnose nummular eczema or ringworm by examining the skin and asking about signs and symptoms.
+They may ask when the rash first appeared, what makes it better or worse, and if the person has already tried any treatments.

 - coal tar cream

 - phototherapy, which involves exposing the skin to ultraviolet (UV) light

 - topical calcineurin inhibitors, such as tacrolimus or pimecrolimus

 - antihistamines, such as hydroxyzine or diphenhydramine (Benadryl)

 People can also take some preventive steps to help stop flare-ups and relieve symptoms, such as: